kaiyoo/Precondition-and-Effect-Reasoning-for-Action-Recognition/README.md

 # Precondition and Effect Reasoning for Action Recognition
-- Currently, our paper is under the review in the journal (Computer Vision and Image Understanding)
+Currently, our paper is under the review in the journal (Computer Vision and Image Understanding).

-- Paper and code will be soon available after publication.
+Paper and code will be soon available after publication.

 ## [1] Overview
 - Reinforcing the task of action recognition using annotations relevant to action.